MY BOOK JUST WON AN AWARD: “Award Winner in the Nonfiction Inspirational category of the 2021 Best Book Awards sponsored

 A Conversation with Spiritual Elder Anna Douglas, Buddhist Meditation teacher, co-founder of Spirit Rock Meditation Center

-This is part of my series of interviews with Spiritual Elders for my forthcoming book, The Reinvention of Age.
+This is part of my series of interviews with Spiritual Elders for my forthcoming book.

 After three decades of teaching mindfulness at Spirit Rock in Northern California and in Tucson, Az., Anna, at 78, has turned her attention to Buddhist teachings about age and death.
 In our conversation, I asked her why.